-- The Overview and Scrutiny Committee plays a key role in ensuring the Council maintains a robust internal audit service and it is therefore essential that there is an effective working relationship between the Committee and internal audit.
-This protocol sets out some of the key responsibilities of internal audit and the Committee. - 2 The Committee will seek to: - (i) raise awareness of key aspects of good governance across the organisation, including the role of internal audit and risk management - (ii) ensure that adequate resources are provided by the Council so as to ensure that internal audit can satisfactorily discharge its responsibilities - (iii) protect and promote the independence and rights of internal audit to conduct its work properly and to report on its findings as necessary. - 3 Specific responsibilities in respect of internal audit include the following. - (i) Oversight of, and involvement in, decisions relating to how internal audit is provided. - (ii) Approval of the internal audit charter. - (iii) Consideration of the annual report and opinion of the Head of Internal Audit (HoIA) on the Council's control environment. - (iv) Consideration of other specific reports detailing the outcomes of internal audit work. - (v) Consideration of reports dealing with the performance of internal audit and the results of its quality assurance and improvement programme. - (vi) Consideration of reports on the implementation of actions agreed as a result of audit work and outstanding actions escalated to the Committee in accordance with the approved escalation policy. - (vii) Approval (but not direction) of the annual internal audit plan. - 4 In relation to the Overview and Scrutiny Committee, the HolA will: - (i) attend its meetings and contribute to the agenda - (ii) ensure that overall internal audit objectives, workplans, and performance are communicated to, and understood by, the Committee - (iii) provide an annual summary of internal audit work, and an opinion on the Council's control environment, including details of unmitigated risks or other issues that need to be considered by the Committee
+- 1 The Overview and Scrutiny Committee plays a key role in ensuring the Council maintains a robust internal audit service and it is therefore essential that there is an effective working relationship between the Committee and internal audit.
+This protocol sets out some of the key responsibilities of internal audit and the Committee. - 2 The Committee will seek to: - (i) raise awareness of key aspects of good governance across the organisation, including the role of internal audit and risk management - (ii) ensure that adequate resources are provided by the Council so as to ensure that internal audit can satisfactorily discharge its responsibilities - (iii) protect and promote the independence and rights of internal audit to conduct its work properly and to report on its findings as necessary. - 3 Specific responsibilities in respect of internal audit include the following. - (i) Oversight of, and involvement in, decisions relating to how internal audit is provided. - (ii) Approval of the internal audit charter. - (iii) Consideration of the annual report and opinion of the Head of Internal Audit (HoIA) on the Council's control environment. - (iv) Consideration of other specific reports detailing the outcomes of internal audit work. - (v) Consideration of reports dealing with the performance of internal audit and the results of its quality assurance and improvement programme. - (vi) Consideration of reports on the implementation of actions agreed as a result of audit work and outstanding actions escalated to the Committee in accordance with the approved escalation policy. - (vii) Approval (but not direction) of the annual internal audit plan. - 4 In relation to the Overview and Scrutiny Committee, the HoIA will: - (i) attend its meetings and contribute to the agenda - (ii) ensure that overall internal audit objectives, workplans, and performance are communicated to, and understood by, the Committee - (iii) provide an annual summary of internal audit work, and an opinion on the Council's control environment, including details of unmitigated risks or other issues that need to be considered by the Committee

-- (iv) establish whether anything arising from the work of the Committee requires consideration of the need to change the audit plan or vice versa - (v) highlight any shortfall in the resources available to internal audit and to make recommendations to address these to the Committee - (vi) report any significant risks or control issues identified through audit work which the HoIA feels necessary to specifically report to the Committee - (vii) participate in the Committee's review of its own remit and effectiveness - (viii) consult with the board on how external assessment of the internal audit service will conducted (required once every five years). - The HolA will informally meet in private with members of Overview and Scrutiny Committee, or the committee as a whole as required.
-Meetings may be requested by committee members or the HolA.
+- (iv) establish whether anything arising from the work of the Committee requires consideration of the need to change the audit plan or vice versa - (v) highlight any shortfall in the resources available to internal audit or any instances where the independence or objectivity of internal audit work may be compromised (and make recommendations to address these to the Committee) - (vi) report any significant risks or control issues identified through audit work which the HoIA feels necessary to specifically report to the Committee.
+This includes risks which management are failing to address but which the HoIA considers are unacceptable for the District Council. - (vii) participate in the Committee's review of its own remit and effectiveness - (viii) discuss the outcomes of the quality assurance and improvement programme, and consult with the board on how external assessment of the internal audit service will conducted (required once every five years). - 5 The HoIA will informally meet in private with members of Overview and Scrutiny Committee, or the committee as a whole as required.
+Meetings may be requested by committee members or the HoIA.